NamiDB

 Object storage grew up.

-In 2024, S3 quietly shipped conditional writes.
-The last missing primitive.
-For the first time, you can build a coordinated, durable system where object storage is the database — no Raft, no ZooKeeper, no etcd.
+In 2024, S3 quietly shipped conditional writes, the last missing primitive.
+For the first time, you can build a coordinated, durable system where object storage is the database, with no Raft, no ZooKeeper, no etcd.
 The recipe has paid off for vectors, for queues, for analytics.
 It has not been done for graphs.

 02